A complete guide to becoming a WFM supervisor

 Salary range of WFM supervisors

-This remuneration package comes with generous incentives such as healthcare plans, performance bonuses, car plans, and pension packages.
+This remuneration package includes generous incentives such as healthcare plans, performance bonuses, car plans, and pension packages.

 Why become a WFM supervisor?